Inventua/nucleus-core/Documentation/Developers/topics/database-scripts.md

 one database type.
 Scripts in .sql format must be located in the `Migrations\SQLite\Scripts`, `Migrations\SqlServer\Scripts`, `Migrations\MySql\Scripts` and `Migrations\PostgreSql\Scripts` folders.
 Script files in .sql format are text files which contain one or more SQL commands, each of which must end in `GO`, followed by a new line.
-**The `.json` format is recommended, because you can use it to write scripts which target all of the database providers instead of writing separate scripts for each database provider.**
+**The `.json` format is recommended, because you can use it to write a script which works with all of the database providers instead of writing separate scripts for each database provider.**

 Script files must be named `{version}.json` or `{version}.sql`, where ==\{version\}== is a version number which can be parsed by